nanmaharaj/devops-lab/README.md

 # devops-lab

-  A repository of prjects created in DevOps Lab
+  A repository of projects created in DevOps Lab